analyticstensor/mysite/README.md

-# Flask Web Application with Login Framework
+# Login Framework with Flask

 This repo contains login framework using Python Flask with backend MySQL database.